 - 1 Open the NetApp Auditing wizard.
 (Click Add or Edit on the NetApp Auditing page.) - 2 On the first page of the wizard, enter the following information: - NetApp Filer Select the NetApp CIFS server from the drop-down menu.
-If the NetApp CIFS server not appear in the list, enter the server's NetBIOS name. - File and folder auditing is supported in both 7-mode (non-cluster mode) and cluster mode.
+If the NetApp CIFS server not appear in the list, enter the server's NetBIOS name. - File and folder auditing is supported in cluster mode only.
 Select Detect filer mode to determine which mode you have deployed.